✦ just visiting

 [ unlock the full experience ]

-AI financial oracle — magic 8 ball powered by Claude
+AI financial oracle — magic 8 ball with personalised Claude readings

 AI spending story — monthly, yearly & multi-year